 EMPLOYMENT HISTORY

-2009- University of Kentucky, Department of Earth & Environmental Science
+2009-2011 Lecturer, University of Kentucky, Department of Earth and Environmental Sciences

 2009-09 Francis Parker High School teaching 11th and 12th graders Marine Science